instituteforgov/ifg-ministers-database-public/README.md

 Each `representation` timespan is split into one or more `representation_characteristics` records.

 `start_date` is always specified; `end_date` is `null` for ongoing periods of representation.

+\
+\* With the exception of these tables, tables in the database each have a separate `id` per row.
+This means the `organisation_link` and `person` tables are not denormalised; other tables are.

 # Scripts
 The `sql` directory contains scripts that power the IfG Ministers Database pages.